samuskitchen/beer-api/README.md

-##Beer Api
+# Beer Api

-This is a project for a challenge in Golang
+This is a project for a challenge in Golang.
+This api is responsible for saving the information of the beers and making currency exchange at the time of payment.

 The following technologies were used in this project:
 - [Golang 1.15](https://golang.org/dl/)